-Mr. Chandradutt Rogbeer, ACMA, CILT, ICAEW, FCA Corporate Auditor, Mauritius Ports Authority
+7. Mr. Chandradutt Rogbeer, ACMA, CILT, ICAEW, FCA (left 1 March 2022)

+Corporate Auditor, Mauritius Ports Authority

 Mr. Rogbeer was appointed on the Board of STC in June 2021.
 He is also the Chairperson of the Corporate Governance Committee and a member of the Audit and Risk Management Committee, sub-committees of the Board